nikhil9302/MLH-LHD-BUILD/README.md

 # MLH-LHD-BUILD
 LHD Build Challenges <br>
-Check out the ResoluteApp at https://resoluteapp.vercel.app/
+Check out the UI/UX of the ResoluteApp at https://resoluteapp.vercel.app/